dotnet/source-build-reference-packages/README.md

 * Run build with the `./build.sh -sb` command.
 * If the compilation produces numerous compilation issue - run the `./build.sh --projects <path to .csproj file>` command for each generated reference package separately.

-You can search for known issues in the `docs/known_generator_issues.md`.
+You can search for known issues in the [Known Generator Issues Markdown file](docs/known_generator_issues.md).

 ### Targeting